st0ffregen/connect-to-random-wireguard-server/README.md

 # Connect to random wireguard server

-This scripts realizes a connection to a server specified by a wireguard `.conf` file which is chosen randomly from the `/etc/wireguard/` directory.
+This project provides scripts for connecting to and disconnecting from a server specified by a wireguard `.conf` file which is chosen randomly from the `/etc/wireguard/` directory.
+Furthermore, a script for switching the interface is available.

 ## Preparations